ThatDevCrypt/CRYPT-AUTH/README.md

 # CRYPT-AUTH
 Simple PHP Auth system in PHP.
-Password Hashing With Customizable Salt.
-Made from scratch by me
+Made from scratch by me Features of the AUTH:-
+-Secure statements ( no chance of SQL injections ) -Password Hashing With Customizable Salt
+-Session logging maybe bugged ( easy fix )